OriginQ/QPanda-2/README.md

 -   **QRunes**：

-QRunes is a set of quantum computing instructions developed by the Origin quantum team.
+QRunes is a set of quantum computing instructions developed by the Origin quantum team.It is similar to the assembly language in classical computer.

 -   **QRunes(QASM) Generator**：

-Qrunes Generator is a C + + library that supports generating Qrunes(QASM) directives in function calls.
+QRunes Generator is a C + + library that supports generating QRunes(QASM) directives in function calls.

 -   **[QPanda Documentation](./QPanda-2.0.Documentation/README.md)**：

-The QPanda 2.0 documentation is detailed documentation.
+The QPanda 2.0 documentation is detailed documentation for the user.
 It includes algorithm summary, corresponding quantum circuits, and QPanda 2.0 code.
-Aiming at guiding users to use QPanda correctly and quickly.
+Aiming at guiding users to use QPanda 2.0 correctly and quickly.

  ## License
  Apache License 2.0